ctadeusa/sdlf-ppb-br/docs/README.md

     - Check the data pipeline (step function) sdlf-engineering-main-sm-a, and review the last executions.
     - Additionally you can run ad-hoc queries in Athena to validate the data and pipeline execution. **When executing Athena queries, please use the engineering_main_workgroup Athena Workgroup.**

-14. (Min 160) Now we will populate the analytics table.
+14. Now we will populate the analytics table.
 Start by first creating the target analytical table, running this SQL statement in the Athena query console.

     DDL-ANALYTICS-1 (CONSOLIDATED ANALYTICAL TABLE)